uvarc/rc-learning/content/slides/accord-intro/index.md

 ### ACCORD dashboard

-  * Once you login\, you will see the ACCORD dashboard\.
+  * Once you login, you will see the ACCORD dashboard
-  * Your name will appear in the top right corner\, along with any recent or currently running sessions
+  * Your name will appear in the top right corner, along with any recent or currently running sessions

 ![](img/ACCORD_Intro_2021102215.png)